 We have achieved very good results with the following silicone oil:

 There are a variety of ways in which they can be poured.
 If you cover any surface with the first layer of acrylic binder and then a primer with Gesso, you can pour on almost any surface.

 - In order to protect your workplace, you should cover it with plastic sheeting

 - Wearing rubber gloves is also recommended

 - You can fill squeeze bottles with required liquids such as silicone oil and distilled water for better handling and dosing

-- If you have any paint stains, it’s worth preparing kitchen paper
+- For any paint stains or spillages, it’s worth preparing kitchen paper

 - Work in a room that is as well ventilated as possible

 If your painting ground is not yet primed, you should use Gesso to pre-treat it.
-Do the acrylic paint adheres better and does not penetrate into the substrate.
+Then the acrylic paint adheres better and does not penetrate the substrate.
 Place the canvas in a raised position so that the flowing paint does not stick to the underside.
-For this purpose you can use used drinking glasses, cups or pinboard pins, which you fix on the backside.
-Before the actual pouring make sure that the painting ground is aligned in balance.
-Otherwise it can happen that your paintings flows on one side and is destroyed.
+For this purpose, you can use used drinking glasses, cups, or pinboard pins, which you fix on the backside.
+Before the actual pouring, make sure that the painting ground is balanced and level.
+Otherwise, the paint may flow to one side and your artwork is destroyed.

 Prepare Your Other Supplies